Gravitational Waves, baryon asymmetry of the universe and electric dipole moment in the CP-violating NMSSM: Anatomy of BAU and EDM

 \subsubsection{$H_3$ as the SM-like Higgs for a moderate $\tan\beta$}

 In this section, we study the CPV scenario of NMSSM in the phase plane of $(\phi_{\kappa}, \phi_{M_2})$ with the $H_3$ being identified as the SM-like Higgs in the approximate PQ limit ($\kappa \approx 0$).
-In this scenario, $H_1$ is dominated by $h_s$, $H_2$ is dominated by $a_s$, and $H_3$ is dominated by $h_u$.
+In this scenario, $H_1$ is dominated by $h_s$, $H_2$ is dominated by $a_s$, and $H_3$ is dominated by $h_u$ \footnote{ Here, the $H_3$ will not decay to $H_{1,2}$ due to its kinetically forbidden.}.
 The $H_{1, 2, 3}$ mediated Barr-Zee diagrams dominate the eEDM, all three Higgs are mixture of CP-even Higgs and the CP-odd $a_s$.

 In this case, the mass of the SM-like Higgs $m_{H_3}$ is characterized by $\phi_\kappa$ and increases from 126 GeV to 127.5 GeV as $\phi_{\kappa}$ varies from the right side to the left in the region of Fig.~\ref{fig:H3PQ}.
 Different from the scenarios of the last section, the BAU is determined mostly by $\phi_{M_2}$ and is not very sensitive to the variation of $\phi_{\kappa}$.
 This is because the BAU is driven mostly by the higgsino-gaugino CPV sources(Eq.~\ref{eq:CPVSCH1} and Eq.~\ref{eq:CPVSCH2}) while the contribution from the higgsino-singlino CPV source term (Eq.~\ref{eq:shbau}) is negligible since it is proportional to $\phi_{\kappa}$, which is small as a result of the definition of the PQ limit.
 Here we present a benchmark point in Table.~\ref{pqbauedm} for this moderate $\tan\beta$ scenario.
 It should be noted that the suppressed weak sphaleron might make the generation of the BAU number harder and the PTS might not be strong enough to prevent the generated BAU being washed out.
 As for the eEDM constraints, we can understand the behavior of the eEDM exclusion regions from the contours of individual eEDM contributions.
 Firstly, the $t/W$ Barr-Zee diagrams contributions are presented by vertical contours in this plots and is characterized solely by $\phi_{\kappa}$.
 Furthermore, they both give contributions that decreases as the magnitude of $\phi_{\kappa}$ decreases.
 On the other hand, the charginos contribution to the Barr-Zee diagram of eEDM depends on both CP-phases.
 Its magnitude decreases first and then increase as $|\phi_{M_2}|$ increases or as $|\phi_{\kappa}|$ decreases.